wp-plugins/lastfm-records/readme.txt

 = Can I make a suggestion for the plugin? =

 Thanks to all the great feedback for this plugin, it is what it is now.
 I try to answer all questions in the [forums](http://wordpress.org/support/plugin/lastfm-records) and keep the users of this plugin happy.
-Strangely enough, noone has bought me [Calvin & Hobbes](http://amzn.com/w/2XZPC0CD6SILM) yet.
+Strangely enough, [this list](http://amzn.com/w/2XZPC0CD6SILM) sees little action.

 == Changelog ==

+= 1.7.7 =

+* switched to https for requests to last.fm api
+* added option to set your own last.fm api key
+Thanks to wordpress.org user [sunpig](https://wordpress.org/support/topic/https-for-call-to-audioscrobbler-and-api-key?replies=3) for both suggestions.

 = 1.7.6 =